lonnblad/gopuml/README.md

   - `file`, will write the formatted content to a file
   - `link`, will write a link to the formatted content to stdout
   - `out`, will write the formatted content to stdout

+### Development Environment

+gopuml supports running a local webserver which will automatically reload the rendered version of the Plant UML

+> gopuml serve [files]

+To test the serve feature in the gopuml repository:

+> gopuml serve example/example.puml

+#### Options

+- **-p, --port**

+The port to use to serve the HTML page, defaults to: `8080`.

 ## Examples